Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

 Keep these things in mind when sending events to [Customer.io:](http://customer.io/)

 - Amplitude matches the `user_id`to the `id` within Customer.io to associated events.
-If user with that `id` does not exist within Customer.io, a new user will be created.
+If user with that `id` doesn't exist within Customer.io, a user is created.
 Make sure that the Amplitude `user_id` field matches the Customer.io `id` field to avoid user duplication.
 - Relevant limits for Customer.io events are:
   - Maximum length of Customer ID: 150 bytes
   - Maximum number of Unique Identify attributes: 300